JasterV/grpc-slides/docs/learning_grpc.md

 note:

 Simple build of a Tonic Server.

-We will dive into how to add middleware later.
+- The GrpcServer acts as a Router.
+- The GrpcServer doesn't know how to unpack-pack messages, that is handled by each specific server stub.

-Highlight the fact that at the end of the day the gRPC server will be listening to a TCP port like any other HTTP2 server.
+- The GrpcServer will be listening to a TCP port like an HTTP2 server.

 ---

 ## Building the client

 ```rust